“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 God is guarding and protecting my heart and mind in Christ Jesus.
 While anxiety is a part of me, it doesn’t have the power to remove God’s safeguards around me.

 Jesus healed many people in many different ways during His earthly ministry.
-But what strikes me is that each time He healed, it was a personal and intimate encounter with the One who truly sees the heart.
+Still, what strikes me most is that each time He healed, He provided a personal and intimate encounter with Himself, the one who truly sees the heart.
 While anxiety may be my thorn in the flesh or my cross to bear, Jesus is always right beside me.

 Pamela Piquette